 How much do you figure with younger designers and entrepreneurs these days?

-I do have a whole lot of interns, and I work with them lots — and I’m usually looking to get the creative projects, from tie-demise t-shirts handy-screening shirts, photographing plant life to show into prints, helping with the runway suggests.
+I have a lot of interns, and I work with them lots — and I’m usually looking to get the creative projects, from tie-demise t-shirts to handy-screening shirts, photographing plant life to show into prints, helping with the runway suggestions.